-The kinds of video footage you can legally use as evidence in Texas include those from:
+The kinds of video footage you can legally use as evidence in Texas come from:

 - Business or residential surveillance cameras

-Video footage of an accident can be powerful in a personal injury case, as it can verify or back up that your claim is true.
-Evidence such as video footage is often crucial to prove fault in a personal injury case.
+Video recordings of an accident can be influential in a personal injury case, as they can verify your account of the accident.
+Evidence such as video footage is often crucial to proving fault in a personal injury case.

 How Would Someone Obtain Video Footage After an Accident?

-In many cases, businesses, individuals, and public entities are perfectly willing to provide video footage to investigators.
-In fact, the Texas Department of Transportation makes a list of all its traffic cameras available online.
+In many cases, businesses, individuals, and public entities are willing to provide investigators with video footage.
+In fact, the Texas Department of Transportation makes a list of all its traffic cameras (potential sources of key video evidence) available online.

-Even if they will not cooperate, however, your attorneys can use a subpoena to potentially obtain video footage, if necessary.
+Even if parties with useful video evidence will not cooperate, your accident lawyers can use a subpoena to potentially obtain video footage.
 A subpoena is a legal document that orders an entity to provide requested materials connected to a legal case.
-This can include video footage.
+Such materials can include traffic camera video and other types of video relevant to your case.

 For a free legal consultation, call 877-239-4878

-Where Can You Find Video Footage After a Personal Injury Accident?
+Where Can You Find Useful Video Evidence After a Traffic Accident?

 You can find video footage even in places that you might not expect.
-For instance, you might find relevant video footage at the following locations:
+For instance, you might find relevant footage:

-Why Is Video Footage Valuable in a Personal Injury Case?
+Why Is Video Evidence Permitted in a Personal Injury Case?

-- Whether a vehicle was speeding or committed a traffic violation
+- Whether a driver was speeding or committed a traffic violation

 - What the weather conditions were at the time of the accident